-A guide to building permits for home owners/renovators
+A guide to building permits for home owners and renovators

-- Whether you do the work yourself or hire a contractor, it is the homeowner’s responsibility to ensure that a building permit is obtained, when required, and that the required inspections are called for and any infractions are corrected.
-For more information on finding a local builder or renovator, visit Guelph and District Home Builders Association or the RENOMARK (Renovators Mark of Excellence) websites.
+Whether you do the work yourself or hire a contractor, it is the homeowner’s responsibility to ensure a building permit is obtained, the required inspections are called for and any infractions are corrected.

-- Starting construction without a permit is illegal and is a Provincial Offence under the Ontario Building Code Act so we advise homeowners to ensure that the permit has been issued prior to starting any work.
+Starting construction without a permit is illegal and is a Provincial Offence.
+Ensure a permit has been issued prior to starting any work.

-Brochures and/or sample drawings are available.
+Brochures and/or sample drawings are available for some construction projects.
 These brochures contain specific zoning and building information and identify specific drawing requirements.
-Please contact our office for further information.
+Please visit guelph.ca/building for further information or contact our office.

 - Installing a pool or hot tub

 - Building a garage or carport (attached or detached)